hapax/hapax.github.io/assets/teaching.md

 wonderful source of motivation, colour, and character, and we do students a disservice by not telling them more.)

-We will find an infinite series for $\pi$ based on inverse sine.
+We will find an infinite series for $\pi$ based on inverse sine (first discovered by Isaac Newton).
-It converges much too slowly to be practical, but the argument has some nice features.
 First, we recall the derivative:

 $$